-The Hot Topic department is intended to accommodate subjects that are of particular interest near the print date of a magazine issue.
+The What's New department, formerly Hot Topic, is intended to accommodate subjects that are of particular interest near the print date of a magazine issue.
 Hot Topics are one page in length, and as such, they do not require the longer lead time needed for lengthier pieces, such as feature articles.
 See table 3 for submission deadlines.